leewc/legacy/pages/about.md

 Think that pretty much fits the bill for an about me page.
 At least in professional/blogger kind of way.

 Although you won't always catch me saying this with dripping enthusiasm, I look forward to what life will bring me, at least I try to tell myself that.
+Oh, I also like photography although I haven't devoted enough time and effort in fully exploring that path.
+The background photo on this website was shot by me at Sausalito during my trip in California.
+Image metadata tells me it was taken at coordinates (37°50'59.1"N 122°28'47.7"W).

 Check me out on [StackOverflow](https://www.stackoverflow.com/users/4512948/matrixanomaly), and follow me on [Twitter](https://www.twitter.com/wenchuanlee) if you're interested. ☺